Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Energy identities and integrated decay estimates on Kerr

 together with the corresponding redshift control on $\mathcal H^{+}$.
-In the far region $r\ge R$ one may formulate the $r^{p}$ hierarchy in terms of the outgoing null component $\alpha[G]$ (equivalently, in terms of the spin $+1$ Teukolsky scalar); schematically,
+In the far region $r\ge R$ one may formulate the $r^{p}$ hierarchy in terms of the outgoing null component $\alpha[G]$ (equivalently, in terms of the spin $+1$ Teukolsky scalar); up to lower-order terms,